 309 Bare Hill Road

-Transfer Opportunity - To qualify for Section 70.1 transfer, candidates must be licensed and currently registered by New York State as a Licensed Mental Health Counselor and have at least one year of permanent competitive or 55-b/c service in a title approved for transfer by Civil Service within two salary grades of the Grade 19 level.
+Transfer Opportunity - Candidates must have one year permanent competitive or 55-b/c service in this title and be eligible for lateral transfer; OR be eligible for transfer via Section 70.1 of Civil Service law.
+To qualify for Section 70.1 transfer, candidates must be licensed and currently registered by New York State as a Licensed Master Social Worker (LMSW) or Licensed Clinical Social Worker (LCSW) and have at least one year of permanent competitive or 55-b/c service in a title approved for transfer by Civil Service within two salary grades of the Grade 20 level.

-Temporary Appointment - Candidates who meet the minimum qualifications for Licensed Mental Health Counselor may submit an Application for NYS Examinations (NYS-APP) https://www.cs.ny.gov/extdocs/pdf/nysapp.pdf and resume to Central New York Psychiatric Center and if hired, will be appointed with temporary status.
+Temporary Appointment – In the event there is not a valid eligible list at this location, candidates who meet the minimum qualifications for the Licensed Master Social Worker 2 exam may submit an employment application and resume to Central New York Psychiatric Center and if hired, will be appointed with temporary status.

-2. In order to be eligible for appointment and to maintain employment, you cannot be listed as an excluded individual or entity on any of the Federal and/or State Medicaid and Medicare exclusion lists (or excluded from any other Federal or Federally assisted program).
-If you are appointed and subsequently listed as an excluded individual or entity on any of these lists (or excluded from any other Federal or Federally assisted program), you may be terminated from your employment.
+1. In order to be eligible for appointment and to maintain employment, you cannot be listed as an excluded individual or entity on any of the Federal and/or State Medicaid and Medicare exclusion lists (or excluded from any other Federal or Federally assisted program).
+If you are appointed and subsequently listed as an excluded individual or entity on any of these lists (or excluded from any other Federal or federally-assisted program), you may be terminated from your employment.

 Some positions may require additional credentials or a background check to verify your identity.